TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/2-Configuring-and-embedding-Frontend-Plugins.rst

 are located in two different files.

-In the file :file:`EXT:sjr_offers/ext_tables.php` you have to register every plugin as a content element with TYPO3 using the static method registerPlugin().
+In the file :file:`EXT:sjr_offers/ext_tables.php` you have to register every plugin as a content element with TYPO3 using the static method :php:`registerPlugin()`.

 .. code-block:: php

    \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerPlugin(
-        'VendorName.'.$_EXTKEY,
+        'extension_key',
         'List',
         'The Inventory List'
    );

-The method `registerPlugin()` expects three arguments.
+The method :php:`registerPlugin()` expects three arguments.
 The first argument is the extension key (sjr_offers in our example).
 This key is the same as the directory name of the extension.
 The second parameter is a freely selectable name of the plugin (a short,